psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 But Renelde was determined: "He said I cannot marry until I have finished his funeral shift,"

 "But neither can you marry until your young man returns...
 So please, stop your spinning until then, at least.
 For my husband's sake.
-For my sake."
+For my sake.
+Promise me, please, promise me."

-So Renelde stopped her spinning.
+So so Renelde promissed her, and stopped her spinning.
 And waited for one month, for two, for six, for a year.
 The Wolf begain to recover his health, happy with thought that Renelde's young man would never return, satisfied that he would not have to retract his demand.

 One day, at the marker, Renelde saw the Count.
 She clasped her hands as if in prayer, and cried :